Sociology

 Learning

-The main teaching methods include lectures, seminars, and computer practical sessions.
-Lectures introduce the key concepts, theories, current debates and other issues critical for understanding the topics.
-Seminars are opportunities for you to discuss any questions arising from the readings, to share experience of conducting research and to present your own work for comments.
-Modules that teach the use of computer software packages have practical sessions in computer rooms so that you can carry out hands-on exercises under supervision and further assistance.
+Most teaching involves a combination of lectures, seminars, and workshops.
+Lectures introduce key concepts, theories and current debates.
+Seminars involve opportunities to discuss lecture content, share experience of conducting research and consider your own and other students' work.
+Modules that teach the use of computer software packages include practical sessions in computer rooms, enabling you to carry out hands-on exercises with support.

 Entry requirements